Online course: Introduction to Zero Inflated Models. Using frequentist tools

 Some universities and institutes organise it as a 5-day 'Live online teaching' course for 20-25 participants, typically from 09.00-16.00 (times may differ per university).

-Highland Statistics also runs it once or twice per year as an open course.
-In that case, the course contains 5 2-hour live web meetings in which we summarise some of the exercises.
+Highland Statistics also runs it once or twice per year as an open online course.

 You can also do this course with self-study.